Rani Rashmoni: Biography

-Profoundly affected by a dream to built a temple of Goddess Kali, Rani looked for and purchased a 30,000-acre plot in the village of Dakhineswar.
+Profoundly affected by a dream to build a temple of Goddess Kali, Rani looked for and purchased a 30,000-acre plot in the village of Dakhineswar.
 The large temple complex was built between 1847 and 1855.
 The 20 acre plot was bought from an Englishman, Jake Hastie, and was then popularly known as Saheban Bagicha.
 It took eight years and nine hundred thousand rupees to complete the construction.
 The idol of Goddess Kali was installed on the Snana Yatra day on 31 May 1855 amid festivities at the temple formerly known as Sri Sri Jagadishwari Kali, with Ramkumar Chhattopadhyay as the head priest.
 Soon his younger brother Gadai or Gadadhar (later known as Ramakrishna) moved in and so did his nephew Hriday to assist him.

 Rani Rashmoni's House at Janbazar was venue of traditional Durga Puja celebration each autumn.
 This included traditional pomp, including all-night jatras (folk theatre), rather than by entertainment for the Englishmen with whom she carried on a running feud.
 After her death in 1861, her sons-in-law took to celebrating Durga Puja in their respective premises.

-Being an ardent devotee of the Goddess Kali, "Sri Rasmani Dasi, longing for the Feet of Kali ” were the words engraved in the official seal of her estate.
+Being an ardent devotee of the Goddess Kali, "Sri Rasmani Dasi, longing for the Feet of Kali " were the words engraved in the official seal of her estate.